-Five days per week, my husband Mark eats the same breakfast again and again.
+Five days per week, my husband eats the same breakfast again and again.
 Well, okay, it’s not exactly the same if you count different flavors of the same thing as “variety.”
 But still, whether apples or cinnamon or maple-flavored, it’s oatmeal.
 Every single day.
 And, as a wife who works from home and has the option to eat a breakfast of ice cream sandwiches on Monday and a whole basket of fresh fruit on Tuesday, I feel pretty awful about this.

-So, as much as he says he’s fine, I’ve been thinking of ways to kick Mark’s Monday-through-Friday oatmeal habit and introduce something a little more yummy, and a whole lotta homemade.
+So, as much as he says he’s fine, I’ve been thinking of ways to kick his Monday-through-Friday oatmeal habit and introduce something a little more yummy, and a whole lotta homemade.
 Enough of this just-add-water junk.

-These fluffy, flavorful little muffins full of hearty sausage, bell peppers, sweet onions, and gooey cheddar cheese were my first idea, and are, so far, Mark’s favorite.
+These fluffy, flavorful little muffins full of hearty sausage, bell peppers, sweet onions, and gooey cheddar cheese were my first idea, and are, so far, his favorite.
 They are incredibly tasty and can be easily frozen and reheated for breakfast at the office, or as a quick bite for breakfast on-the-go.
 You can even leave out the sausage, or replace it with ham, turkey, or bacon, and these would still be delicious!

 While Mark may have been getting a decent breakfast from his oatmeal packets, nothing quite compares to enjoying your morning joe with a muffin made from fresh, filling ingredients.
 Now that’s sure to put a smile on your face!